 Once Form-A and cover letter have been completed, a bank draft of Rs.
 100,000 application fee payable to SEBI must be submitted along with details that can be included in the cover letter to SEBI.

 After SEBI has received the application for AIF registration, it will carefully review it.
-If the AIF meets the eligibility criteria under SEBI alternative investment funds regulations, it will approve the application for AIF Registration and the applicant will be informed about it directly.
+If the AIF meets the eligibility criteria under SEBI alternative investment funds regulations, it will approve the application for an AIF license, and the applicant will be informed about it directly.

 Once the AIF receives confirmation from SEBI that its application has been approved, it must prepare to pay the Rs.
 5,00,000 registration fee needed to get AIF status in India.